cloudfoundry/buildpacks-ci/scripts/php-modules/README.md

 - If you run into rate limits for GitHub, try setting the `GITHUB_TOKEN` environment variable before running the scripts (the token only needs the `public_repo` scope).
 Authenticated requests have a much higher limit.

 - Modules with empty or `nil` versions will not be processed.

+## Pre-buildpack-release task

+Except for Out-of-band releases, before every release of the [PHP buildpack](https://github.com/cloudfoundry/php-buildpack), make sure modules are bumped to latest compatible versions and built into the buildpack dependencies.

+Run the helper scripts mentioned above which can bump modules (mostly) automatically.
+These scripts bump as many modules as they can, but the results should still be checked manually before committing.
+Some must be bumped manually, and it's still important to check if a module supports a new version of PHP which it didn't previously support (in which case it should be added manually).

+If the module release is compatible with all of 8.0, 8.1...8.N, update the `php8-base-extensions.yml` file.
+Otherwise, update the respective patch file(s) (e.g. `php8.N-extensions-patch.yml`)

+*[Cassandra]* If you're updating cassandra modules (including datastax/cpp-driver) it's advisable to do so in individual commits, then rebuild appropriate php versions, so integration tests can run in CI with only cassandra changes.
+This will help isolate the php cassandra module change(s) if the changes cause problems.

+You can use the following task-list to help this operation:

+* [ ] Make sure any newly available versions of PHP are pulled into the buildpack
+* [ ] Check each PHP module for updates and update extension configs
+* [ ] Rebuild PHP versions if any module updates ([pipeline](https://buildpacks.ci.cf-app.com/teams/main/pipelines/dependency-builds?group=php))
+* [ ] Make sure newly built dependency is merged into the buildpack